Christian Curnyn: Discography

 Christian Curnyn's extensive discography with the Early Opera Company for the Chandos label includes their 2005 recording of Partenope which won widespread critical acclaim, and their recording of Semele was chosen as a Best Recording of 2008 by The Sunday Times, Editor's Choice in Gramophone Magazine and awarded the 2008 Stanley Sadie Handel Prize.
-Further releases on the Chandos label include John Eccles’ The Judgement of Paris (awarded a Diapason d'Or), Britten's The Beggar's Opera, and Handel's Flavio, Alceste (winner of the Opera award in the BBC Music Magazine Awards 2013), Serse, Il Trionfo del Tempo for Wigmore Live and most recently Acis & Galatea (winner of the Opera category of the BBC Music Magazine Awards 2019).
+Further releases on the Chandos label include John Eccles’ The Judgement of Paris (awarded a Diapason d'Or), Britten's The Beggar's Opera, and Handel's Flavio, Alceste (winner of the Opera award in the BBC Music Magazine Awards 2013), Serse, Il Trionfo del Tempo for Wigmore Live and in 2017, Acis & Galatea (winner of the Opera category of the BBC Music Magazine Awards 2019).
+In September 2022, the Early Opera Company released Handel's Amadigi di Gaula, featuring Tim Mead, Hilary Summers, Anna Dennis and Mary Bevan.